Donkeys being saved in Corfu

 |

-One of CDR’s biggest problems has been the lack of equine veterinary knowledge on the island.
-Judy continually researches ways to help the animals using homeopathic remedies due to the absence of conventional veterinary medicine.
-Although not a vet nor an expert in medicine, she has come up with her own mix which has brought many donkeys back from the brink of death enabling them to live on contentedly for many more years.
-Crucially, Judy is also advising other donkey charities in Greece about CDR’s methods.
+Veterinary Care: One of CDR’s biggest problems has been the lack of equine veterinary knowledge on the island.
+Judy researched ways to help the animals using homeopathic remedies due to the absence of conventional veterinary medicine.
+Although not a vet nor an expert in medicine, she came up with her own mix which brought many donkeys back from the brink of death enabling them to live on contentedly for many more years.
+Judy also advised other donkey charities in Greece about CDR’s methods.

-Veterinary students from the UK, Eire, the USA and Canada have undertaken their training or internships at CDR.
-Judy is particularly proud that two Greek veterinary students learnt about donkey welfare and medical requirements at CDR.
-If she can encourage more Greek students to learn about donkeys, then donkeys in Greece have more hope in the future.
+Veterinary students from the UK, Eire, the USA and Canada undertook some training and internships at CDR and Judy was particularly proud that two Greek veterinary students learnt about donkey welfare and medical requirements at CDR.
+She felt that if she could encourage more Greek students to learn about donkeys, then donkeys in Greece would have more hope in the future.

-Veterinary students from the UK, Eire, the USA and Canada have undertaken their training or internships at CDR.
-Judy is particularly proud that two Greek veterinary students learnt about donkey welfare and medical requirements at CDR.
-If she can encourage more Greek students to learn about donkeys, then donkeys in Greece have more hope in the future.
+Veterinary students from the UK, Eire, the USA and Canada undertook some training and internships at CDR and Judy was particularly proud that two Greek veterinary students learnt about donkey welfare and medical requirements at CDR.
+She felt that if she could encourage more Greek students to learn about donkeys, then donkeys in Greece would have more hope in the future.